devstroop/SoftEtherZig/src/bridge/ios_include/README.md

 # iOS Build Compatibility Layer

 ## Overview
-This directory contains compatibility headers and stubs that allow building SoftEther VPN for iOS without modifying the original `SoftEtherVPN_Stable` source code.
+This directory contains compatibility headers and stubs that allow building SoftEther VPN for iOS without modifying the original `SoftEtherVPN` source code.

 ## Problem
 iOS lacks certain headers and functions that are present on macOS and Linux: